 Since then, I’ve used nearly every content management system in fashion at any given time.
-I used most of the usual suspects – Movable Type, Blogger, Textpattern, Tumblr, Wordpress, CityDesk, and any number of PHP-powered projects, including one or two I wrote myself.
+I used most of the usual suspects – Movable Type, pre-Google Blogger, Textpattern, Tumblr, Wordpress, CityDesk, and any number of PHP-powered projects, including one or two I wrote myself.

 I’d known for a long time that there was no reason at all for this site to be generated by a script’s execution on every pageview.
 Eventually, I started looking into the new wave of static site generators.
 I’m amused by the current fashionability of generating “static” content for CDN distribution, as that was how we did everything back in the late nineties, pulling content that only changed monthly from a simple database using Perl and Text::Template and then distributing it across the Akamai network.

 However, I recently divested myself from the Apple ecosystem and wanted to go back to publishing tools that matched up more with the tools I use in my daily work – VS Code, Git and GitHub, Docker, etc. I started to rebuild the Hugo version of the site, integrating with GitHub Pages again, using Forestry as a CMS when I was away from my laptop, and GitHub actions to handle things like social media syndication.
+And while I enjoyed those tools individually, as an ensemble they felt more like a Rube Goldberg machine than I expected.

 In 2017, I backed a project called micro.blog by a programmer named Manton Reece that embraced a lot of the IndieWeb concepts that I wanted to incorporate into my own site.
 Manton and the crew he has working on the micro.blog product are genuinely nice people cultivating a small, gentle, friendly community backed by good software.
 And the product uses Hugo under the hood, which is a decision I support.